How does this company make money?

 Who depends on this company?

-Real estate agents using the Rocket Homes referral platform would lose lead generation and transaction management tools if the platform were disrupted.
-Mortgage brokers in the Partner Network would lose access to the automated underwriting technology that enables faster loan processing.
-Home buyers already mid-application would face loan processing delays if forced to restart with traditional paper-based lenders.
+Real estate agents using the Rocket Homes referral platform would lose their lead generation tools and transaction tracking if the platform stopped.
+Mortgage brokers in the Partner Network would lose access to the automated underwriting technology that lets them process loans faster than they could on their own.
+Home buyers already part-way through an application would face serious delays if they had to abandon the process and restart from scratch with a paper-based lender.

 How does this company scale?